benadaba/maven-web-application/README.md

-Maven-Web-Application for Devops Engineering project with automated jenkins cicd and  github actions
+Maven-Web-Application for Devops Engineering project with automated jenkins cicd and  github actions.
+It has a configured webhook to jenkins